raistefintel/raistefintel.github.io/FAQ.md

 # Overview

-This document provides essential information on installation, key features, compatibility, and support for Intel® Distribution for Python* users looking to leverage the distribution's advanced capabilities for scientific computing, machine learning, and data analytics.
+This document provides essential information on installation, key features, compatibility, and support for Intel® Distribution for Python*.

+To learn what's new in the latest release, refer to [Release notes](https://github.com/raistefintel/raistefintel.github.io/blob/main/release_notes.md).

 ## Navigation
 - [General Questions](#general-questions)